When Resilience Changes

 1. The Shift

-The first sign is contrast.
-The version of you that feels clear and capable exists alongside a version that feels thinner-skinned and more easily depleted.
-Hormonal buffering narrows and the nervous system becomes less tolerant of override.
+One of the first things many women notice is contrast, the version of you that feels clear and capable exists alongside a version that feels more reactive and more easily depleted.
+As hormonal buffering narrows, the nervous system becomes less tolerant of prolonged output and repeated override.

 2. Sleep Drift

-Bedtime moves gradually.
-Evenings stretch.
-Sleep becomes lighter or more fragmented.
-Cortisol and melatonin rhythms adjust and recovery begins to compress.
+Bedtime begins to drift later and evenings stretch without you quite noticing.
+Sleep becomes lighter or more fragmented, cortisol and melatonin rhythms shift and recovery begins to compress.

 3. Running on Empty